ImNateBerry/WebDevWorkshop/README.md

         ```
         npm run dev
         ```
-   - Open `app/page.tsx` in your preferred IDE/Code Editor (VS Code, Curosr, etc).
-     - Update the title, headings, and content to reflect your personal info.
+   -Update the title, headings, and content to reflect your personal info.
-     - Customize the sections: "About Me", "Projects", and "Contact".
+      -Customize the sections: "About Me", "Projects", and "Contact".
    - Modify `classNames` to change colors, layout, or fonts using Tailwind CSS.
    - Modify layout.tsx metadata to make page title say [Your Name]'s Portfolio

-5. **Deploying on Vercel**
+3. **Deploying on Vercel**
-   - **Sign Up / Log In to Vercel:**
-     Visit [Vercel.com](https://vercel.com/) and create an account if you don't have one.
    - **Install GitHub Desktop:**
      Download and install GitHub Desktop from [Github](https://desktop.github.com/download/).
    - **Push to GitHub:**
-     Commit your changes and push your project to a GitHub repository.
+     - Open Github Desktop and sign in
+     - Click File->Add Local Repository
+     - Type a Commit summary and hit commit, then Publish at the top
+   - **Sign Up / Log In to Vercel:**
+     Visit [Vercel.com](https://vercel.com/) and sign in with github.
    - **Deploy Your Project:**
-     In Vercel, import your repository.
-Vercel will automatically build and deploy your site.
+     Once in vercel do the following:
+     - Under import repository click install
+     - Import the my-portfolio repository
+     - Click deploy!
    - **Once deployed, you'll receive a live URL to share your portfolio!**

 ## Learn more!
+- Look over and try to implement the optional component that fetchs sample api data into your app somewhere
 - [Full Fullstack Web Course Youtube](https://www.youtube.com/watch?v=ZxKM3DCV2kE&ab_channel=Mehul-Codedamn)
 - [Vercel's Next.js Course](https://nextjs.org/learn)
 - [Next.js data fetching](https://nextjs.org/docs/app/building-your-application/data-fetching/fetching)